Single with breast cancer

 JULY 29, 2019

 Over the years, I have worked with many single women going through breast cancer.
 In many ways, of course, their experience is no different than others who are partnered.
-Surgery is surgery; radiation is radiation, and chemo is chemo.
+Surgery is surgery, radiation is radiation, and chemo is chemo.
 However, life circumstances do affect the months and how they can be best managed.
-Although I have twice been through extensive breast cancer treatment, have worked as an Oncology Social Worker for more than thirty years, and was divorced and a single mom the first time that I had breast cancer, I have not lived as a single woman with cancer during or after treatment.
+Although I have twice been through extensive breast cancer treatment, have worked as an oncology social worker for more than 30 years, and was divorced and a single mom the first time that I had breast cancer, I have not lived as a single woman with cancer during or after treatment.
 When the first cancer happened in 1993, I had a partner who later became my husband.
 It was not exactly like being married, especially in my panic about my daughters’ needs and futures, but it also wasn’t exactly being alone.
 I know that.

 Although flavored by my personal experiences, my observations are from my experience of working with many single women as they moved through diagnosis and treatment and recovery and, hopefully, onto ongoing good health.
 There have been some who were less fortunate and who had to contend with advanced cancer alone.
 That is even harder.